dirm02/Barecode-hardware-and-a-microcontroller/README.md

 **Il a aussi un port pour une sortie USB et TTL** (https://www.sparkfun.com/tutorials/215) (https://en.wikipedia.org/wiki/Terminal_emulator)

 # Utilisation et connection:

 >Logically, some of the 12 pins were going to be power, ground, USB data lines, and TTL serial output.
 Typically these modules are used to build hand-held barcode scanners, so also require a trigger to be pressed to activate the scanner.
 The first step was to desolder the connector so I could get access to the pads underneath.

-**Pour utiliser l'appareille et le connecter a un microcontrolleur , on vas simplement enlever la connection ribbon du codebare et souder des files de cuivre**
+**Pour connecter l'appareille à un microcontrolleur , on vas simplement enlever la connection ribbon du codebare et souder des files de cuivre**

 >The next step was to identify power and ground.
 Ground was pretty easy since several components were connected to what was clearly a ground plane.
 The power pin was harder, but there was an IC that looked like a voltage regulator in a SOT-753 package.
 Given common pinouts, both the enable and the voltage input pins were connected to a single pad.